USSF-ORBIT/ussf-portal/docs/adr/0020-use-aws-certificate-manager-for-dod-tls-certs.md

 ### Negative Consequences

 * There is a cost associated with the other services that support the expiry reminders such as EventBridge, CloudWatch, and SNS.
-* We have to modify the existing scripts and documentation regarding how to rotate the TLS Certs on AWS.

 ## Pros and Cons of the Options